Search our website

 When Is Pension Sharing a Good Idea?

-In England and Wales, pension sharing can only take place by court order and only upon divorce or dissolution – therefore it’s not an option for unmarried couples.
-Pension sharing is unaffected by the remarriage or death of an ex-spouse and could be a good option if:
+An implemented pension sharing order is unaffected by the remarriage or death of an ex-spouse and could be a good option if:

 Share Your Pensions Without Spending Thousands